Pulmonary hypertension: Prostacyclin and thromboxane

 Prostacyclin is synthesized from arachidonic acid in endothelial cells.
 In vascular smooth muscle cells, prostacyclin binds mainly to the prostaglandin I receptor.
 This sends a signal to increase adenylate cyclase activity, which leads to increased synthesis of cyclic adenosine monophosphate (cAMP).
 This, in turn, leads to increased cAMP-dependent protein kinase or PKA (protein kinase A) activity, ultimately promoting vasodilation and inhibiting cell proliferation.
 Prostacyclin signaling also leads to anti-thrombotic, anti-fibrotic, and anti-inflammatory effects.
 Levels of cAMP (which mediates most of the biological effects of prostacyclin) are reduced by phosphodiesterases 3 and 4.

 The vasoconstrictor thromboxane is also synthesized from arachidonic acid.
-In PAH, the balance is shifted away from the synthesis of prostacyclin toward the synthesis of thromboxane.
+In PAH, the balance shifts away from prostacyclin synthesis toward synthesis of thromboxane.

 Other pathways

 The three pathways described above are all targeted by currently available medical therapies for PAH.
 However, several other pathways have been identified that are also altered in PAH and are being investigated as potential targets for future therapies.
 For example, the mitochondrial enzyme pyruvate dehydrogenase kinase (PDK) is pathologically activated in PAH, causing a metabolic shift from oxidative phosphorylation to glycolysis and leading to increased cell proliferation and impaired apoptosis.
 Expression of vasoactive intestinal peptide, a potent vasodilator with anti-inflammatory and immune-modulatory roles, is reduced in PAH, while expression of its receptor is increased.

 Plasma levels of serotonin, which promote vasoconstriction, hypertrophy, and proliferation, are increased in patients with PAH, although the role played by serotonin in the pathogenesis of PAH remains uncertain.
 The expression or activity of several growth factors (including platelet-derived growth factor, basic fibroblast growth factor, epidermal growth factor, and vascular endothelial growth factor) is increased and contributes to vascular remodeling in PAH.
 Other factors underlying the proliferative state of pulmonary vascular smooth muscle cells include OPG and TRAIL.
 Focusing only on the pulmonary vasculature provides an incomplete picture of PAH; the ability of the right ventricle to adapt to the increased workload varies between patients and is an important determinant of survival.
 The molecular pathology of PAH in the right ventricle is therefore also being investigated, and recent research has shifted to consider the cardiopulmonary unit as a single system rather than two separate systems.
-Importantly, right ventricular remodeling is associated with increased apoptosis; this is in contrast to pulmonary vascular remodeling, which involves inhibition of apoptosis.
+Importantly, right ventricular remodeling is associated with increased apoptosis; in contrast to pulmonary vascular remodeling, which involves inhibition of apoptosis.

-Even though the primary cause of PAH is unknown, inflammation and oxidative stress have been shown to have a key role in vascular remodeling.
-These factors are known to cause DNA damage, and may also promote the proliferative and apoptosis-resistant phenotype that is observed in PAH vascular cells.
+Although the primary cause of PAH is unknown, inflammation and oxidative stress have been shown to play a key role in vascular remodeling.
+These factors are known to cause DNA damage.
+It may also promote the proliferative and apoptosis-resistant phenotype that is observed in PAH vascular cells.
 Elevated levels of DNA damage have been reported to occur in PAH lungs and remodeled arteries, and also in animal models of PH, indicating that DNA damage likely contributes to PAH pathogenesis.